cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 If you install CrypTool without administrator rights and you also have no write access to %ALLUSERSPROFILE%\Start Menu, then the CrypTool specific entries are missing in the start menu of WXP ("Start \ All Programms").
-But every user can add these entires manually.
+But every user can add these entries manually.

 Remark: In the same way as with %TEMP%, you can see, where these directories are on your disk by entering in the Windows Explorer %ALLUSERSPROFILE% or